contact with Vast Edge

 • 7

-User Access and Identity Management: Regular checks ensure that user access is properly managed, including authentication, authorization, and role-based access control.
+User Access and Identity Management: These checks ensure that user accounts, permissions, and access levels are properly controlled.
+This includes verifying authentication, authorization, and role-based access to keep systems secure.

 LOGGING